wheatb/Rob_Miller/README.md

 ![0002b](https://user-images.githubusercontent.com/106198562/212759374-258817be-9ad8-44e6-8c6a-5a52b1e0ce8d.jpg)

 ### Outcome Two- Discount Data Input
 The company used for this project offered a 5% discount if the customer purchased twenty or more chairs.
-Two additional columns were added to the spreadsheet to include information on if the discount was applied and the total purchase price.
+One additional columns was added to the spreadsheet to include information on if the discount was applied.
 The IF function was applied to the Discount column.
-This function checks the number of chairs sold in the numbers column and applies a Y or N depending if the twenty chair condition was or was not met.
+This function automatically checks the number of chairs sold in the Number column and applies a Y or N depending if the twenty chair discount condition was met.

 **IF Function Code**
 `=IF(L5>=20,"Y","N")`

-**Figure 3** The Excel file after the Discount and Total Price colums were added.
+**Figure 3** The Excel file after the Discount column was added and IF function was applied.
 ![0003a](https://user-images.githubusercontent.com/106198562/212752860-1925eb4c-7ea2-4ac0-9437-77bf777a4c12.jpg)

-Finally I added a final column Total Price that reflects if the discount is or is not applied.
+Next, I added a Final Price column that reflects the final price of the purchase.
+An dditiona IF function was added to automatically checks the Number column and applies the discount if the number meets or exceeds twenty.
+The 5% discount is then automatically reflected in the purchase price column.

-`=IF(L5>=20,0.95*N5,N5)`
+**IF Function Code** `=IF(L5>=20,0.95*N5,N5)`

+**Figure 4** The Excel file after the Final Price column was added and IF function was applied.
 ![0007a](https://user-images.githubusercontent.com/106198562/212752987-97fd785b-ff2f-435e-9545-987a6109a588.jpg)

 ### VLOOKUP